MUSIC PERFORMANCE & TECHNOLOGY

 ABOUT YOUR AUDITION ($75.00 NON-REFUNDABLE AUDITION FEE)

 All MPT applicants must submit a complete Recorded Video Audition or complete the Personal Performance Audition in one of the following: (1) piano/keyboards, (2) guitar, (3) bass guitar, (4) drums/percussion, or (5) vocals.
 Your Admissions Counsellor can provide you with additional details.

 - Video 1: About Me – Submit a video that tells us about yourself Include things such as who you are; you passion for music; your musical background; how long you have been playing or singing; any lessons or training you have taken; why you want to pursue a career in music; how important technology is to your music; your career goals; anything else that will help us get to know you and why you want to attend the Music Performance & Technology program at Metalworks Institute.

 - Video 2: My Performances Song 1 – simply pick a song that you are comfortable with and that demonstrates the best of your abilities and submit a video of yourself performing it.

 - Video 3: My Performances Song 2 – simply pick a second song that you are comfortable with and that demonstrates the best of your abilities and submit a video of yourself performing it.

 Instrumentalists can play along with a pre-recorded track using headphones if they wish, but the accompaniment track cannot be audible in your video submission.

 Please contact your Admissions Counsellor about audition dates for the Music Performance & Technology Diploma Program.

 Music Performance & Technology Program Orientation Week

-Orientation Week typically occurs one week before the scheduled start date of the Music Performance & Technology Programs.
-During this week, students will be introduced to Metalworks Institute’s facilities and staff, academic policies and procedures as well as their classmates and the Music Performance & Technology Faculty.
+Orientation week typically occurs one week before the scheduled start date of the Music Performance & Technology Diploma Program.
+During this week, you will be introduced to Metalworks Institute’s staff, facilities, faculty, academic policies and procedures as well as your classmates.
+Students will also be assessed in the following areas: